morrolinux/mpradio/README.md

 - power on your Pi once again, with the usb key in it.
 - You're done! (mpradio will rebuild the playlist, counting the new files as well)

-Also, please remember that (although that would be probably illegal) you can test FM broadcasting by plugging a 20cm wire on the GPIO 4 of your Pi
+Also, please remember that (although that would be probably illegal) you can test FM broadcasting by plugging a 20cm wire on the **GPIO 4** of your Pi

-# update
+# Update
 ` rm -rf mpradio-master/ `
 and then: